jhoormann/OzDES_getPhoto/README.md

 easyaccess==1.4.6

-To execute just do
->> python OzDES_photoDownload.py
-to download the data from the database or
->> python OzDES_photoPrep.py
-to clean the data.
+To execute just execute >> python OzDES_photoDownload.py to download the data from the database or >> python OzDES_photoPrep.py to clean the data.

 # Input Data